-22 (c) When a hearing is requested in relation to a certification action of a tribal police officer, the commission shall appoint to 23 the panel (i) one tribal police chief; (ii) one tribal police officer 24 25 who is at or below the level of first line supervisor, and who has at 26 least ten years' experience as a peace officer; (iii) one civilian 27 member of the commission as appointed under RCW 43.101.030(1) (f) and 28 (h) through (j); (iv) one member of the public who is not a prosecutor, defense attorney, judge, or law enforcement officer; and 29 (v) one person with expertise and background in police accountability 30 31 who is not a current or former peace officer or corrections officer.
+- (1) The procedures governing adjudicative proceedings before agencies under chapter 34.05 RCW, the administrative procedure act, govern hearings before the commission and govern all other actions before the commission unless otherwise provided in this chapter.
+The standard of proof in actions before the commission is a preponderance of the evidence. - (2) In all hearings requested under RCW 43.101.155, an administrative law judge appointed under chapter 34.12 RCW shall be the presiding officer((τ)) and shall make all necessary rulings in the course of the hearing, ((and shall issue a proposed recommendation,)) but is not entitled to vote.
+In addition, a five-member hearings panel shall hear the case and make the commission's final administrative decision. - 35 (3) The commission shall appoint a panel to hear certification 36 actions as follows: - (a) When a hearing is requested in relation to a certification action of a Washington peace officer, the commission shall appoint to the panel: (i) One police chief or sheriff from an agency not a current or past employer of the peace officer; (ii) one certified Washington peace officer who is at or below the level of first line supervisor and who has at least ten years' experience as a peace officer; (iii) one civilian member of the commission as appointed under RCW 43.101.030(1) (f) and (h) through (j); (iv) one member of the public who is not a prosecutor, defense attorney, judge, or law enforcement officer; and (v) one person with expertise and background in police accountability who is not a current or former peace officer or corrections officer.